Table of contents: For the first 1000 km run ↓ In the period from 1000 to 1500… ↓ New tires ↓ New brake pads ↓

-- Speed no more than 3/4 of the maximum.
+- Speed no more than 3/4 of maximum.

-- Do not depress the accelerator pedal all the way.
+- Do not press the accelerator pedal all the way down.

 - Avoid high engine speeds.